gamer12b/Python-Terminal/README.md

 # Windows only for now!

 # How to install
-1. First of all download the code.
+1. First of all download the setup file.
-2. Find where you have downloaded it and put it in a folder if you havent already
-3. Make sure you have python installed and open a terminal window and run "pip3 install setup.py" without the brackets
+2. Make sure you have python installed and open a terminal window and run "pip3 install setup.py" without the brackets